STEMI (ST Elevation Acute Myocardial Infarction): Epidemiology, Diagnosis (ECG), Criteria & Management

 Management of patients with STEMI

 Occlusion of a coronary artery immediately results in ischemia in the myocardium supplied by the artery and its branches.
-Myocardium may endure approximately 30 minutes of ischemia before the cells die (i.e myocardial infarction).
-STEMI is is the result of a complete artery occlusion which leads to extensive ischemia and a very high risk of life-threatening ventricular arrhythmias (ventricular tachycardia, ventricular fibrillation).
+Myocardium can endure approximately 30 minutes of ischemia before the cells die (i.e myocardial infarction).
+As discussed previously (Classification of Acute Myocardial Infarction) STEMI is the result of a complete artery occlusion which leads to extensive ischemia and a very high risk of life-threatening ventricular arrhythmias (ventricular tachycardia, ventricular fibrillation).
 The risk of death is highest in the first hour after symptom onset, which is due to the high risk of ventricular arrhythmias during that phase.
 Virtually all deaths in the acute phase are due to ventricular arrhythmias, which lead to asystole and ultimately cardiac arrest (Figure 8).
 Death due to pumping failure (cardiogenic shock) is uncommon in the acute phase.

 Now follows a review of all evidence-based therapies that may be considered in patients with STEMI.